~ a contest for unpublished works ~

 Novels appropriate for young adult readers.
 Includes young adult heroes and heroines not exceeding 18 years of age.

-Due to a continued lack of entries, the Erotic Romance category has been eliminated.
-Erotic entries can now be entered in any category.
+The Erotic Romance category was eliminated due to consistent lack of entries.
+Erotic entries can be entered in any category.
 Please indicate EROTIC in the header and on the entry form heat level.
 Please review our score sheets to see which category fits best or if your entry will benefit from comments.

 All work must be the author’s original work that has not been contracted for publication prior to the entry deadline.